wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/133-department-of-external-affairs-to-mr-b-c-ballard-official-representative-in-new-caledonia.md

   naa_control_symbol: NEW C 1 PART 4
   naa_series: A981
   reference: '[AA:A981, NEW CALEDONIA 1, iv]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[This document has been corrected from a slightly revised version contained
-    in teleprinter message 1918 of 23 September on file AA:A981, New Caledonia 1,
-    iv.]'
 title: Department of External Affairs to Mr B. C. Ballard, Official Representative in New Caledonia
 vol_full_title: 'Volume 4: July 1940 – June 1941'